CrispNCrispy/katacoda-scenarios/computer_vision_2/step3.md

 **`Softmax`** gives us probability for each class that the instance is to be classified into, these add up to 1.
 For example, if the output from the last layer is [0.0, -1.0, 2.0, 3.0], softmax converts it into [ 0.03467109  0.01275478  0.25618663  0.69638747].

-### Compile the Model with optimizer, loss, and metrics.
+## Compile the Model with an optimizer, loss and metric.
 The next thing to do, now the model is defined, is to actually build it.
 We do this by compiling it with an optimizer and loss function.

 <pre class="file" data-filename="step1.py" data-target="append">